jackc/tod/README.markdown

     Tod::TimeOfDay.parse "noon"                         # => 12:00:00
     Tod::TimeOfDay.parse "midnight"                     # => 00:00:00

-Tod::TimeOfDay.parse raises an ArgumentError is the argument to parse is not parsable.
+Tod::TimeOfDay.parse raises an ArgumentError if the argument to parse is not parsable.
 Tod::TimeOfDay.try_parse will instead return nil if the argument is not parsable.